How are Fees Charged and What Fee Structure is Planned for the New Development.

 If is felt that a person requires long term or respite care then they are in the first instance assessed by a social worker who will refer the individual together with the assessment report to the Needs Assessment Panel, membership of the panel comprises representatives from nursing, medical, social work and therapy staff.

 If the panel agrees that the individual requires care, then a certificate is issued that enables the individual to access the benefit.
 Currently (as of 1 January 2018) the benefit amounts to £444.57 per week for a person residing in residential care; the amount of benefit differs for a person requiring EMI, nursing or respite care.

 Once the certificate has been issued then the individual or their family can decide on the home they would like to live in.
 When they move to the home of their choice they will give a copy of the certificate to the home who will then claim the benefit from the Employment and Social Security Department.

 This is the amount you are expected to pay from your State Old Age Pension towards the cost of your care, for the current year (as from 1 January 2018) this amounts to £200.62 per week.
 The amount remaining from your pension is retained by you as a personal allowance.

 This is the amount charged by the home as an additional charge.
 The amount varies from home to home and is based on the total fee charge calculated by the home minus the Long-Term Care Benefit and the Co-Payment.
 The amount of top up charged by Le Platon will vary and is largely based on the facilities provided by the home.

-Going forward, the Trustees ambition regarding fees is to mirror the example of the homes benefactor, Miss Renouf and provide some of the rooms at a flat fee rate; the rate would be inclusive of the Long-Term Care Benefit rate and co- payment with no top up being charged.
+Going forward, the Directors' ambition regarding fees is to mirror the example of the homes benefactor, Miss Renouf and provide some of the rooms at a flat fee rate; the rate would be inclusive of the Long-Term Care Benefit rate and co- payment with no top up being charged.
 Achieving the ambition will however be dependant on the build cost of the development and the ongoing debt payment of a loan.